wn-doolittle/caliper-java/README.md

 IMS Global caliper-java
 ==============
-NOTE: THESE MATERIALS ARE FOR IMS CONTRIBUTING MEMBERS ONLY.
-THEY MAY NOT BE RELEASED UNTIL APPROVED BY IMS GLOBAL.

-caliper-java is a java client for the IMS Global Caliper Analytics™ Sensor API
+caliper-java is a Java client for [Caliper](http://www.imsglobal.org/caliper) that provides an implementation of the Caliper SensorAPI™.

 ## Building caliper-java